• Skip to primary navigation

 This fudge is keto, low-carb, and gluten-free.
 However, here are some substitutions to make it fit more diets:

-• Dairy-Free: For dairy-free, simply replace the heavy whipping cream with coconut cream.
+• Dairy-Free: For dairy-free, replace the heavy whipping cream with coconut cream.
 For coconut cream, place a can of full-fat canned coconut milk in the fridge for 24 hours.
 Then, scoop out the coagulated cream.
 Also, be sure to use dairy-free chocolate chips and non-dairy butter or coconut oil.
 Or check out this dairy-free fudge from Allergy Awesomeness!

-• Paleo: To make this paleo fudge, simply use the dairy-free options.
+• Paleo: To make this paleo fudge, use the dairy-free options.
 Then, replace the powdered sweetener with honey and use coconut oil instead of butter.

 💭 Top tips